Disability Resources for Students

 Arriving late to an exam:

 - Students arriving more than 15 minutes late to an exam will not be allowed additional time to compensate for tardiness.
-DRS will consult the testing contract and/or contact the professor to proceed according to the professor’s instructions.
+DRS will consult the Testing Agreement and/or contact the professor to proceed according to the professor’s instructions.
 Whether or not the student is able to take the exam may also depend on DRS space and staff availability.